Chase Long Beach

-Chase Long Beach was an American ska band from Long Beach, California, that formed in 2002 by former lead vocalist Karen Roberts and former bassist/vocalist Patrick Fitzgerald.
+Chase Long Beach is an American ska punk band from Long Beach, California, that formed in 2002 by lead vocalist Karen Roberts and former bassist/vocalist Patrick Fitzgerald.
 In 2007, they released their first full-length album, LeBeC, produced by Aaron Barrett of Reel Big Fish.
 In 2009, Chase Long Beach signed to Victory Records, managed by Hardline Entertainment and released their second album, Gravity is What You Make It, on June 23, 2009.
+In 2022 Chase Long Beach returned for a reunion show and in 2023 released the song, "Mammoth", stating that the band would be releasing more new music in the coming year.

+In 2024, Chase Long Beach released the first two singles, "Repo Jake" and "Secrets Of Summer", from an upcoming record to be titled, Rico's Cocktail Club.